ZingyAwesome/easylists-for-pihole/README.md

 ```
 pihole -g
 ```
-Then it will pull the lists in and use them.
+Then the lists will be downloaded and applied.

 Please post any issues in the issues page on GitHub.

-Enjoy!!!